Merlin: Other aspects and developments

-In the prose chivalric romance tradition, Merlin has a major weakness: young beautiful women of femme fatale archetype.
-This is what leads him to his doom by a Lady of the Lake.
-Besides her, Merlin's apprentice in chivalric romances is often King Arthur's half-sister, Morgan le Fay, who is sometimes depicted as Merlin's lover and sometimes as just his unrequited love interest.
-Contrary to many modern works in which they are archenemies, Merlin and Morgan are never opposed to each other in any medieval tradition, other than she forcibly rejecting him in some texts.
+In much of the prose tradition, Merlin has a major weakness—young beautiful women of femme fatale archetype.
+This is what eventually leads him to his doom by a Lady of the Lake.
+Besides her, Merlin's apprentice in chivalric romances is often King Arthur's half-sister, Morgan, who is sometimes depicted as Merlin's lover and sometimes as just his unrequited love interest.
+Contrary to many modern works in which they are archenemies, Merlin and Morgan are never opposed to each other in any medieval text, other than she forcibly rejecting him in some of them.
 Merlin's love for Morgan is so great that he even lies to the king to save her in the Huth Merlin, which is the only instance of him ever intentionally misleading Arthur.

-In the Venetian prose romance [Les] Prophéties de Merlin, also known as the Prophécies de Merlin (c.
-1274-79), he further tutors Sebile, two other witch queens, and the Lady of the Isle of Avalon (Dama di Isola do Vallone).
-Other figures who learn sorcery from Merlin include the Wise Damsel in the Italian prose romance Historia di Merlino, and the male wizard Mabon in the Post-Vulgate Merlin Continuation and in the Prose Tristan.
-While Merlin's apprentices gain or expand their magical powers through him, his prophetic powers cannot be passed on.
+In the originally Venetian prose romance Prophéties de Merlin, alternatively known as the Prophécies de Merlin (c.
+1274–79), he further tutors Sebile, two other witch queens, and the Lady of the Isle of Avalon (Dama di Isola do Vallone).
+Those who learn sorcery from Merlin also include the male wizard Mabon in the Post-Vulgate Merlin Continuation and the Prose Tristan, and the Wise Damsel (Savia Donzella / Savia Damigella) in the Italian prose romance Historia di Merlino.
+While Merlin's apprentices are able to gain or expand their magical powers through him, his unique prophetic powers cannot be passed on.